-Securities owned by directors and executive officers As of March 13, 2019, our directors and executive officers beneficially owned 37.3% of our outstanding common stock.
-Following the completion of this offering, we anticipate that our directors and executive officers will beneficially own approximately % of our common stock (or % if the underwriters exercise their option to purchase additional shares of common stock in full).
+Securities owned by directors and executive officers As of April 12, 2019, our directors and executive officers beneficially owned 37.2% of our outstanding common stock.
+Following the completion of this offering, we anticipate that our directors and executive officers will beneficially own approximately 27.8% of our common stock (or 27.0% if the underwriters exercise their option to purchase additional shares of common stock in full).
 See "Principal and Selling Shareholders."
+This ownership total does not include any shares that our directors and executive officers may purchase in this offering.
+See "Underwriting-Directed Share Program."

-Risk factors Investing in shares of our common stock involves a high degree of risk.
-See "Risk Factors," beginning on page 13, for a discussion of certain factors you should consider carefully before deciding to invest.
+Risk factorsInvesting in shares of our common stock involves a high degree of risk.
+See "Risk Factors," beginning on page 14, for a discussion of certain factors you should consider carefully before deciding to invest.

-Listing We have applied to list our common stock on the NASDAQ Global
+We have applied to list our common stock on the NASDAQ Global